lepotatoguy/hemelb/doc/user/python-tools.md

 - `hlb-gmy-compress`: compress an uncompressed geometry file.

-- `hlb-dump-extracted-properties`: convert an extraction file to CSV.
+- `hlb-dump-extracted-properties`: convert an extraction file (.xtr) to CSV.
+(Instead of HemeXtract, HemeXtract is obsolete for this version of HemeLB.)

 - `hlb-gmy-selfconsistent`: check if a geometry file is self-consistent.